Point University: Point University

 In 2011, the institution's name was changed to Point University.
 The following year, the college relocated its main campus to West Point, Georgia, an hour southwest of the previous main campus near Atlanta.
-Adult learning classes were continued to be held at the East Point location, as well as an adult learning program and dual-credit enrollment program for high school students at the off-site locations in Peachtree City, Savannah, and Birmingham, Alabama.
+Adult learning classes were continued to be held at the East Point location, as well as an adult learning program and dual-credit enrollment program for high school students at the off-site locations in Peachtree City with an eventual location also in Savannah.

-In addition to renovating the former West Point-Stevens headquarters for use as the primary academic building for traditional program studies in West Point, the university also has apartment-style student housing in nearby Valley, Alabama.

-In addition to moving its main campus in 2012, the university was also accepted into the National Association of Intercollegiate Athletics (NAIA).
-The university's athletics program expanded as part of the transition from the National Christian College Athletic Association (NCCAA) to the NAIA, including the addition of intercollegiate football, softball and cross country beginning in fall 2011.
+In addition to moving its main campus in 2012, the institution was also accepted into the National Association of Intercollegiate Athletics (NAIA).
+The institution's athletics program expanded as part of the transition from the National Christian College Athletic Association (NCCAA) to the NAIA, including the addition of intercollegiate football, softball and cross country beginning in fall 2011.
 The athletics nickname was also changed from the Chargers to the Skyhawks.
 In Spring 2014, the Point University Skyhawks were admitted to the recently started Sun conference as a charter member.